 A common argument raised against many good ideas is some variation of "if everyone thought that way, X would happen".
 For example, when I was young and indoctrinated with conservatism, I was taught to think, "it might not seem like my vote makes a difference, but if no one voted, the system would fall apart, therefore I should vote".
-This is totally fallacious reasoning.
+This is just a blatant non-sequitur.

 My decision is causally independent of everyone else's.
-It will not affect anyone else's decision, so if it really is true that my vote is not an efficient way for me to create change, then I shouldn't vote, no matter what would happen if no one voted.
+Whether I vote doesn't affect whether everyone else does, so if it really is true that my vote is not an efficient way for me to create change, then I shouldn't vote, no matter what would happen if no one voted.

-Dear Wikipedia admins, look I understand (from making RTTP) the frustration of being a volunteer and not getting paid, but you are lying. $2.75 will make no discernible difference.
-Change it to say "if a whole bunch of people donated just $2.75, Wikipedia could keep thriving".
+Dear Wikipedia admins, look I understand (from making RTTP) the frustration of being a volunteer and not getting paid, but that's blatantly false. $2.75 will make no discernible difference.
+A truthful version of this would say "if a whole bunch of people donated just $2.75, Wikipedia could keep thriving".